REASONS TO STUDY THIS COURSE

-Year 2 (A-Level) – the application of psychological knowledge in areas of mental health, crime and the environment: What is schizophrenia and how is it treated?
+Year 2 (A-Level) – the application of psychological knowledge in areas of mental health, crime and child development: What is schizophrenia and how is it treated?
 Why do people commit crime?
-How does building design affect our behaviour?
+How does advertising impact on young children?

 HOW YOU WILL BE ASSESSED